sezanzeb/input-remapper/readme/development.md

 Communication to the service always happens via `key-mapper-control`

+## Permissions

+**gui**

+The gui process starts without root rights.
+It makes sure the daemon and helper are running via pkexec.

+**daemon**

+The daemon exists to keep injections alive beyond the lifetime of the user interface.
+Runs via root.
+Communicates via dbus.
+Either started via systemd or pkexec.

+**helper**

+The helper provides information to the user interface like events and devices.
+Communicates via pipes.
+It should not exceed the lifetime of the user interface because it exposes all the input events.
+Starts via pkexec.

 ## Unsupported Devices

 Either open up an issue or debug it yourself and make a pull request.